Infinitely wildly ramified arboreal representations for postcritically finite polynomials with potential good reduction: Non-Archimedean Dynamics

 where each $D_i$ is open if $D$ is open and closed if $D$ is closed.
 Furthermore, for each $i=1,\dots,n$ there is an integer $1\leqslant d_i\leqslant d$ such that $f$ maps $D_i$ $d_i$-to-$1$ (counting multiplicity) onto $D$, and $d_1+\cdots+d_n=d$. \end{lemma}

-In the notation of the above proposition, we will refer to the $D_i$ as the \emph{disk components} of $f^{-1}(D)$.
-It is easy to show that if $f(D_0)=D$ then $D_0$ is one of the disk components of $f^{-1}(D)$.
+In the notation of Lemma \ref{lem:Robbook-theorem-3.23}, we will refer to the $D_i$ as the \emph{disk components} of $f^{-1}(D)$.
+It is easy to see that if $f(D_0)=D$ then $D_0$ is one of the disk components of $f^{-1}(D)$.
 There are also nice results about how a polynomial $f\in\Cbb_v[z]$ stretches the distance between points in a disk in $\Cbb_v$.

 \begin{lemma}[{\cite[proposition 3.20]{RobBook}}] Let $D\subseteq\Cbb_v$ be a disk of radius $r$, let $f\in\Cbb_v[z]$, and suppose that $f(D)$ is a disk of radius $s$.
 Then for all $x,y\in D$,

 \end{lemma}